Luis Octavio

 Execution

-That meant coordinating illustrators, UX/UI designers, and the communication team under one direction, making sure the system was applied consistently.
+I led implementation across the full product, coordinating illustrators, UX/UI designers, and the communication team under one direction so the system applied consistently everywhere.

 RPS-EXE-01c